 Kenneth C. Anderson, MD

 “In the future, we’re going to do combination therapies.
-They will be used in a subset of patients better defined by profiling,” said Anderson.
-“If we’re going to have long-term disease-free survival—cure—we have to get minimal residual disease negativity with our targeted therapies, and then we need to restore host immunity.
+They will be used in a subset of patients better defined by profiling,” Anderson said.
+“If we’re going to have long-term disease-free survival—cure—we have to get minimal residual disease (MRD) negativity with our targeted therapies, and then we need to restore host immunity.
 We need to have no disease, and we need to have patients off therapy.
 Quality of life is just as important as having no disease.”

 ... to read the full story